What is China's Singles' Day and how is it celebrated?

 TaoBao (also known as Tmall) and JD.Com are the most popular Chinese online shopping websites.
 In fact, Singles’ Day in 2019 generated 60 billion US dollars in sales to these two e-commerce giants in one day and broke all previous records.
 So it is no surprise that this Chinese holiday is now the largest online (and even offline) shopping day in the world.

-Having realized the sheer size of the Chinese consumer market, many Western companies such as Apple, Nike and Adidas have jumped on the Singles’ Day bandwagon, offering enticing discounts to appeal to both Chinese and non-Chinese customers worldwide.
+Recognizing the sheer size of the Chinese market, many Western companies like Apple, Nike and Adidas have jumped on the Singles’ Day bandwagon.
+Multinationals and small businesses alike offer enticing discounts to appeal to both Chinese and non-Chinese customers worldwide.

 Here are some useful Chinese vocabulary words related to Singles’ Day and online shopping: